©2011-2023 Less Accounting

 I was tempted to tell her that marketing majors don’t make great bookkeepers, but since she was the wife of the owner, we developed a game plan instead.

-Since she was having to research errors occurring as many as three to four weeks prior to the statement date, this slowed her down.
-I suggested that she follow-up on errors as close to the date they occurred.
+Since she had to research errors occurring as many as three to four weeks prior to the statement date, this slowed her down.
+We suggested that she follow up on errors as close to the date they occurred.
 And that’s when she agreed that doing daily reconciliations was the way to go.

 You might even follow LessAccounting’s suggested bookkeeping schedule.

-Follow this practice and you’ll have trained customers that know you mean business when it comes to paying on time.
-Here are some example emails to help collect on unpaid invoices.
+Follow this practice and you’ll have trained customers who know you mean business when it comes to paying on time.
+Here are some example emails to help collect unpaid invoices.

-I like to know what happened.
+You like to know what’s happened in your business.
 So does the tax person.
 But what about tomorrow?
-I like to know what’s going to happen.
-And that’s where a simplified weekly cash flow forecasting spreadsheet can be a great management tool for any small business in providing insights about your future cash balance.
+It would be nice if you could tell the future of your business…That’s where a simplified weekly cash flow forecast comes in.
+This forecasting spreadsheet can be a great management tool for any small business in providing insights about your future cash balance.

 Intrigued?
-My suggested next step is to have your CPA or tax person tailor a version just for you.
-I have built these tools spanning a rolling four-week time period.
+Have your CPA or tax person tailor a version just for you.
+You can have these tools spanning a rolling four-week time period.
 Some are eight weeks.
 Many are 13 weeks.
-One of my e-commerce clients maintains 52-week cashflow forecast.
-I think he’s nuts (I didn’t tell him that), but he loves it and it probably helps his business.
+One e-commerce client maintains a 52-week cash flow forecast.
+He might be unconventional, but he loves it and it helps his business.